estellechoi/TIL/deployment/deployingToGithubPages.md

-# Deploying a React app to Github Pages
+# How to deploy a React app to Github Pages

+> If you don't have your own Github Pages hosted, see [here](https://pages.github.com/).

 <br>